dosimont/dosimont.github.io/index.md

   feature: sample-image-1.jpg

 ---
-I am a researcher in Computer Science.
+I am a researcher in computer science.
 My main thematic is the trace visualization.
 More specifically, my work focuses on designing scalable visualizations that enable the analysis of complex embedded and parallel systems.

 I used to be a contractual researcher at [Inria](http://www.inria.fr/), from February 2012 to May 2015, within the [MOAIS](http://moais.imag.fr/) team.